sohcheefung/Car-Racing/README.md

 # Noob-Racer
 ### About
-A first game i made by using Unity is a simple 2D car racing game.
+A first game I made by using Unity is a simple 2D car racing game.
 ### Platform
 Android
 ### Screenshots